satyrnhub/FiberOS-Atlas/README.md

 Current (unreleased) Version: Fiber OS 9 (codenamed Atlas)

 As of now it is still being worked on.

+NOTE: Sorry for the lack of updates.
+An alpha version will be coming very soon.
 ### Changes since Fiber8:

 ```markdown